Share this post on:

 Instead, it’s all about the intention behind the work that matters.

-To satisfy the need for Contribution, you might volunteer your time to a cause, a charity, or a community project.
+To satisfy the need for Contribution, you might volunteer your time for a cause, a charity, or a community project.

 Alternatively, you might fulfill this need by helping someone solve a problem or, maybe, by teaching a class at a local community center.